-Everyone wants to have six pack abs, but the majority of people will never have them.
-It’s not your genetics that are to blame.
-Everyone has the potential to have six pack abs.
-To understand why, a little common sense is all you need.
-Every human has abdominal muscles, and then a layer of fat over them.
-The key to getting six pack abs is to remove that layer of fat that’s covering up those muscles.
+Everyone wants to have a lean midsection, but the majority of people will never have one.
+The key to getting abs is to remove the layer of fat that’s covering up those muscles.
 So how do you do this?

-I would estimate that 90% of the equation for seeing six pack abs is diet.
-The other 10% is exercise.
-Unfortunately, most people have this backwards, and rely on exercise to get those six pack abs to come in.
+I would estimate that 80% of the equation for seeing your abs is diet.
+The other 20% is exercise.
+Unfortunately, most people have this backwards, and rely on exercise to get their abs to come in.
 The common thought is that if you do enough sit-ups or crunches, your abs will start to show through.
 Targeting fat loss is a myth.

 Real body transformations come through diet manipulation.
 You can work out until you’re blue in the face, but as long as you have that layer of fat covering your muscles, you will always just look bulky and smooth.
 The good news?
 It’s much easier to lose fat than it is to build muscle.
 I should add one caveat to that – physically it’s much easier to lose fat than to build muscle.
 Psychologically it’s a whole different story.

 However, if you’re willing to give yourself 16-20 weeks, nearly anyone can bring their body fat levels down enough to either start bringing in their abs, or really start defining them (depending on your starting body fat percentage).